The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard: Introduction

 \subsection{The complexity class $\exists\rr$}

 The decision problem ETR (Existential Theory of the Reals) asks whether a sentence of form:

-is true, where $\Phi$ is a formula $X_i$ involving $0$, $1$, $+$, $-$, $\cdot$, $=$, $<$, $\le$, $\neg$, $\wedge$, and $\vee$.
-The complexity class $\exists\rr$ consists of problems which can be reduced to ETR in polynomial time.
-A number of interesting problems have been shown to be complete for $\exists\rr$, including for example the 2-dimensional packing problem \cite{PackingProblem} and the problem of deciding whether there exists a point configuration with a given order type \cite{Mnev}\cite{Stretchability}.
+is true, where the $X_i$ are real variables and $\Phi$ is a formula in the $X_i$ involving $0$, $1$, $+$, $-$, $\cdot$, $=$, $<$, $\le$, $\neg$, $\wedge$, and $\vee$.
+The complexity class $\exists\rr$ consists of problems that can be reduced to ETR in polynomial time.
+A number of interesting problems have been shown to be complete for $\exists\rr$, including for example packing polygons in a square \cite{PackingProblem} and the problem of deciding whether there exists a point configuration with a given order type \cite{Mnev, Stretchability}.

 By a result of Schaefer and Stefankovic \cite{ETRRobustness}, the exact inequalities used don't matter; for example we obtain an equivalent definition of $\exists\rr$ if we don't allow $=$, $\le$, or $\neg$ in $\Phi$.
-Recently, it is has been shown that some similar results hold at every level of the \emph{real hierarchy} (of which $\exists\rr$ is the first level) \cite{RealHeirarchy}.
+The same authors have more recently shown that similar results hold at every level of a \emph{real hierarchy}, of which $\exists\rr$ is the first level \cite{RealHeirarchy}.